it-projects-llc/addons-dev/odoo_backup_sh_google_disk/README.rst

    :alt: License: LGPL-3

 =============================
- Odoo-backup.sh Google Drive
+ odoo-backup.sh Google Drive
 =============================

-The application allows making database backups to your Google drive.
+The small investment to protect your business.

 Credits
 =======